• There are no suggestions because the search field is empty.

 Being a parent is difficult and complicated.
 On top of parenting being a full-time job, it costs an estimated quarter of a million dollars to raise each child to the age of eighteen.
 We dedicate ourselves to keeping our children safe and healthy for nearly two decades—a huge feat in this crazy world.
 Even after they’ve grown up, we have heartstrings connected to them 24/7, no matter where they live or what they’re doing.

 It can really hurt when we unexpectedly find our adult child disrespecting us or our relationships with our children strained.
 Do you think to yourself, "Why is my grown son so mean to me?" or "Why is my grown daughter so disrespectful to me?"
 Or are you feeling "used" by your children?
-Perhaps, it feels like they only communicate when they need something.
-When you have disrespectful grown children, it can be painful and discouraging.
+Perhaps, it feels like they only contact you when they need something.

 Estimated reading time: 8 minutes